Nirmak/NextGenMusicPlayer/README.md

 1. The current playlist is summarised to `playlist_catalog.txt`.
 2. `dj_context.txt` (or your custom file) is merged with instructions about response format.
 3. Recent plays from `playback_history.json` are deduplicated and inserted into the system prompt.
-4. The DJ persona instructs the model to lean on known artists/songs, keep its internal reasoning succinct, and skip episodic/podcast-style tracks unless you request them.
+4. The DJ persona instructs the model to lean on known artists/songs, keep its internal reasoning succinct, avoid episodic/podcast-style tracks, and prefer songs you have not heard recently.
-5. The player forces Ollama into JSON mode and rejects any reply that lacks the exact `{"index": <int|null>, "reason": "..."}` schema, requesting a retry when necessary.
+5. The player forces Ollama into JSON mode and rejects any reply that lacks the exact `{"index": <int>, "reason": "..."}` schema (or tries to decline); after repeated failures it falls back to an automatic pick.
-6. Free-form input or `/ai ...` calls `OllamaClient`; the validated JSON response drives playback.
+6. Free-form input or `/ai ...` calls `OllamaClient`; the validated JSON response drives playback, with a fallback track chosen if the response is unusable.
 7. While the model composes a reply, its output streams live in the terminal so you can confirm it is still working.

 Replace `dj_context.txt` to change the model’s persona or constraints.
 To disable AI completely, set `ollama_url` to an empty string in the config or use `--ollama-url ""` at runtime.